-All the Republican members except Thomas S. Wright of Nemaha County signed the document; however, none of the Democrats would sign, as they object to several key provisions.
-This created a bitter partisan contest in the subsequent campaign to ratify the constitution, but finally, on October 4, 1859, it ratified in a vote of the people by nearly a 2 to 1 margin.
-State officers were elected on December 6th, preparatory to admission into the Union, though more than a year would elapse before these officers were called upon to assume the duties of the positions to which they were elected.
+All the Republican members except Thomas S. Wright of Nemaha County signed the document; however, none of the Democrats would sign, as they objected to several key provisions.
+This created a bitter partisan contest in the subsequent campaign to ratify the constitution.
+Finally, on October 4, 1859, it was ratified in a vote of the people by nearly a 2 to 1 margin.
+State officers were elected on December 6, preparatory to admission into the Union.
+However, more than a year would elapse before these officers were called upon to assume the duties of the positions to which they were elected.

 The proposed constitution was prepared and sent to the President of the United States but would take some time to pass the House and the Senate due to pro-slavery advocates.
-However, when Abraham Lincoln was elected president, many southern states began to leave the Union, and opposition to Kansas admission decreased.
-The last six southern senators left their seats on January 21, 1861, and later that same day the Senate passed the Kansas bill.
-A week later the House passed the bill and sent it to the president for his signature.
-Ironically, it was President James Buchanan, a man who had been much despised by most Free-State settlers, who signed the bill making Kansas the 34th state on January 29, 1861.
+However, when Abraham Lincoln was elected president, many southern states began to leave the Union, and opposition to Kansas’ admission decreased.
+The last six southern senators left their seats on January 21, 1861, and later that same day, the Senate passed the Kansas bill.
+A week later, the House passed the bill and sent it to the president for his signature.
+Ironically, President James Buchanan, a man who had been much despised by most Free-State settlers, signed the bill making Kansas the 34th state on January 29, 1861.

 Following is a list of the members of the Wyandotte Convention by districts:

 1st – Leavenworth County — Frederic Brown, Robert C. Foster, Samuel Hipple, W. C. McDowell, Adam D. McCune, Pascal C. Parks, William Perry, John P. Slough, Samuel A. Stinson, John Wright.